yashrsharma44/yashrsharma44_blog/_posts/2018-08-17-documentation-for-the-project.md

 1. Use `Python3.7`.
 2. Install asyncio,using `pip install asyncio`.
 3. If you plan to use any asyncio framework, then install them also.
 For example, for using `aiohttp`,install `pip install aiohttp`.
+4. Due to a bug in Twisted, one has to use the developer version of Twisted.
+Use this github [page](https://github.com/twisted/twisted) to clone Twisted in another folder.

 ## Installing the new Scrapy.
 1. First clone the new repository from this [github repo](https://github.com/yashrsharma44/scrapy/tree/devel_parse).
 2. Then create a virtual environment, to install the new version of scrapy locally `virtualenv --python=python3.7 venv`.
 3. Run the command, `. venv/bin/activate`, to start the virtual environment.
+4. Migrate to the folder, where you have cloned Twisted.
+Run `python3 setup.py install`.
-4. Run the command to install Scrapy `python3 setup.py install`.
+5. Migrate to the Scrapy folder and run the command to install Scrapy `python3 setup.py install`.
-5. After installing Scrapy, you are good to go, using asyncio based Scrapy.
+6. After installing Scrapy, you are good to go, using asyncio based Scrapy.

 ## Brief History of Scrapy
 Scrapy has used callback based programming, so this GSOC project has aimed to support async/await based programming.
 This helps users in getting the response in the same line, or `await` Requests, and get the response in the same line, rather than assigning a callback for dealing with the response.